SoCXin/doc/docs/platforms/riscv_gap_extra.rst

 Flash and run from Flash
 ^^^^^^^^^^^^^^^^^^^^^^^^

-* Configure build environment using :ref:`projectconf` as described below
+* Configure build environment using :ref:`mips` as described below

   .. code-block:: ini